devbeers/organizers-guide/en/organizer_requirements.md

 - Have about 2 hours every week to help with the organization
 - Have participated in a devbeers before*

-The last one might be a little bit hard considering we only have the event in a small number of cities, so it's more of a big +1.
+The last one might be a little bit hard considering we only have the event in a small number of cities right now, so it's more of a big +1 if you have it.
 It also helps if you've been involved in the organization of other meetups or conferences in your community.

 There'll also be a call via Hangout when organizers first join to help with the onboarding and answer any questions.